Growing Australian native daisies by colour and climate - Minimalist Gardener

 An annual famous for its pastel pink and mauve tones, produced in such abundance that the fine foliage almost disappears beneath the flowers.
 It is easy to grow from seed scattered directly onto the soil surface, fast-flowering and ideal for pots, hanging baskets and the front of borders.
 The flowers attract small native bees and hoverflies reliably and the plant performs well in both warm and cool temperate conditions as long as drainage is reasonable.

-Australian native wildflower seeds > Minimalist Gardener
+Australian native wildflower seeds — Minimalist Gardener

 2. Pink paper daisy (Rhodanthe chlorocephala subsp. rosea)

-Annual · Full sun · 30–60cm · WA, widely grown across all states
+Annual · Full sun · 30–60cm · WA, widely grown across all states · Not suited to tropical climates

 3. Mangle's everlasting (Rhodanthe manglesii)

-Annual · Full sun · 30–60cm · WA, widely grown across all states
+Annual · Full sun · 30–60cm · WA, widely grown across all states · Not suited to tropical climates

-Mangle's everlasting (Rhodanthe manglesii) > Minimalist Gardener > News and Resources
+Mangle's everlasting (Rhodanthe manglesii) — Minimalist Gardener

 bmichanderson, CC BY 4.0, via Wikimedia Commons